gbouras13/megapharokka/README.md

   -l LOCUSTAG, --locustag LOCUSTAG
                         User specified locus tag for the gff/gbk files.
 This is not required.
 A random locus tag will be generated instead.
   -g GENE_PREDICTOR, --gene_predictor GENE_PREDICTOR
                         User specified gene predictor.
-Use "-g phanotate" or "-g prodigal".
+Use "-g phanotate" or "-g prodigal" or "-g prodigal-gv".
                         Defaults to phanotate (not required unless prodigal is desired).
   -m, --meta            meta mode for metavirome input samples -s, --split           split mode for metavirome samples. -m must also be specified.